WoodenMaiden/agrold_dev_deploy/terraform/README.md

 ## Modules

+### Existing modules

+- Local: for local environment, minimal set up including adapted variables and charts for agroLD, RFR, a database for AGROLD users and a sparql database.
+- Dev: for dev environment (if you want to put the app on a separated machine).
+Including all the above + Prometheus and Grafana for monitoring.
+- Production: for production environment.
+Including all the above + open telemetry utilities and integration pipelines.

+### Create a module

-Create a module for each environment you want to support (local, production etc..)
+Each module refers to an environment (local, production etc..)

-Here is the architecture of a module:
+Here is our architecture of a module:
 ```bash
 myenv
 |- charts.tf # Here goes Helm charts